-We currently have two Regional Sales Managers and have hired five additional regional sales managers to sell the STREAMWAY System.
-In the first quarter of 2014 we have signed a contract with an Independent Distributor covering New York and surrounding areas.
+We currently have three Regional Sales Managers.
+In the first quarter of 2015 we have renewed a contract with an Independent Distributor covering New York and surrounding areas.

 Since inception, we have been unprofitable.
-We incurred net losses of approximately \$9.4 million and \$7.4 million in 2013 and 2012, respectively.
-As of December 31, 2013 and December 31, 2012, we had an accumulated deficit of approximately \$28.7 million and \$19.3 million, respectively.
+We incurred net losses of approximately 6.8 million and 9.4 million in 2014 and 2013, respectively.
+As of December 31, 2014 and December 31, 2013, we had an accumulated deficit of approximately 35.6 million and 28.7 million, respectively.
 We received approval from the FDA in April 2009 to commence sales and marketing activities of the STREAMWAY FMS system and shipped the first system in 2009.
 However, there was no significant revenue prior to 2011, primarily due to lack of funds to build and ship the product.
-We sold five original STREAMWAY units in 2011, and another original twenty-nine to date.
-The Company has been installing STREAMWAY units in hospitals for evaluation purposes, selling 100% of those original units installed for trial.
-We have purchase orders for approximately 50 of the enhanced STREAMWAY Systems that will be installed in hospitals and surgical centers over the next 12 months beginning at the end of February.
-We expect the revenue for STREAMWAY units to increase significantly at such time as the hospitals approve the use of the unit for their application and place orders for billable units.
+We have sold seventy-nine STREAMWAY units to date.
+We expect the revenue for STREAMWAY units to increase significantly at such time as the hospital sapprove the use of the unit for their application and place orders for billable units.
 Trial basis units are either installed in or hung on the hospital room wall.
 The unit is connected to the hospital plumbing and sewer systems, as well as, the hospital vacuum system.
 The unit remains on the customer site for 2 - 4 weeks, as contracted, at no cost to the customer.
-However, the customer does purchased by the customer.
+However, the customer does purchase the disposable kits necessary to effectively operate the units.
+Once the trial period has expired the unit is either returned to the Company or purchased by the customer.
 If purchased, at that time, the Company invoices the customer based upon a contracted price negotiated prior to the trial.

 We have never generated sufficient revenues to fund our capital requirements.
 We have funded our operations through a variety of debt and equity instruments.
 See "Liquidity and Capital Resources - Historical Financing" below.
-Our capital needs for the next 6 months are expected to be approximately \$2 million, which we have raised in a private offering of Series "A" Convertible Preferred Stock.
 Our future cash requirements and the adequacy of available funds depend on our ability to sell our products.
+See "Plan of Financing; Going Concern Qualification" below.